The X-Files: The Lone Gunmen

-The X-Files: Albuquerque

-In August 2020, Fox announced that an animated comedy spin-off series was in development.

 Comic books

 The X-Files was converted into a comic book series published by Topps Comics during the show's third and fourth seasons.
 The initial comic books were written solely by Stefan Petrucha.
 According to Petrucha, there were three types of stories: "those that dealt with the characters, those that dealt with the conspiracy, and the monster-of-the-week sort of stuff".
 Petrucha cited the latter as the easiest to write.
 Petrucha saw Scully as a "scientist [...] with real world faith", and that the difference between [Mulder and Scully] is not that Mulder believes and Scully doesn't; it's more a difference in procedure."
 In this manner, Mulder's viewpoint was often written to be just as valid as Scully's, and Scully's science was often portrayed to be just as convincing as Mulder's more outlandish ideas.
 Petrucha was eventually fired and various other authors took up the job.
 Topps published 41 regular issues of The X-Files from 1995–98.

-A 30 Days of Night/The X-Files cross-over graphic novel was published by WildStorm in 2010.
+A crossover graphic novel between The X-Files and 30 Days of Night was published by WildStorm in 2010.
 It follows Mulder and Scully to Alaska as they investigate a series of murders that may be linked to vampires.

-In 2013, it was announced that The X-Files would return to comic book form with "Season 10", now published by IDW.
+In 2013, it was announced that The X-Files would return to comic book form with Season 10, now published by IDW.
 The series, which follows Mulder and Scully after the events of The X-Files: I Want to Believe, was released in June 2013.
 Joe Harris wrote the series, and Michael Walsh and Jordie Bellaire provided the artwork.
 It was later announced that Carter himself would be the executive producer for the series and would be "providing feedback to the creative team regarding scripts and outlines to keep the new stories in line with existing and on-going canon."
 The series restarted the series' mythology, and the first arc of the story focused on "seek[ing] to bring the mythology of the Alien Conspiracy back up to date in a more paranoid, post-terror, post-WikiLeaks society."
-In addition, sequels to popular Monster-of-the-Week episodes were made.
+In addition, sequels to popular "monster of the week" episodes were made.
 The X-Files Season 10 concluded on July 1, 2015, after 25 issues.

-In August 2015, The X-Files Season 11 comic book began, also published by IDW.
-The 8-issue series served as a continuation of the TV show.
+In August 2015, the X-Files Season 11 comic book began, also published by IDW.
+The eight-issue series served as a continuation of the TV show.
 Chris Carter was the Executive Producer of the comic book series, while the issues were written by Joe Harris and illustrated by Matthew Dow Smith and Jordie Bellaire.